sitegui/nodejs-websocket/README.md

 Returns a new `Server` object.

 The `options` is an optional object that will be handed to net.createServer() to create an ordinary socket.
-If it has a property called "secure" with value `true`, tls.createServer() will be used insted.
+If it has a property called "secure" with value `true`, tls.createServer() will be used instead.

 The `callback` is a function which is automatically added to the `"connection"` event.

 ## ws.connect(URL, [options], [callback])
 Returns a new `Connection` object, representing a websocket client connection

-`URL` is a string with the format "ws://localhost:8000/chat" (the port can be ommited)
+`URL` is a string with the format "ws://localhost:8000/chat" (the port can be omitted)

 `options` is an object that will be passed to net.connect() (or tls.connect() if the protocol is "wss:").
 The properties "host" and "port" will be read from the `URL`